 Although the IRS has yet to issue much guidance for qualified disaster relief payments related to COVID-19, we can use previously qualified disaster relief payments to determine which costs are likely to be covered under Section 139.
 These potentially include:

 Other expenses related to safety, such as the purchasing of face masks, hand sanitizers, and gloves, may also be covered.
-If you need help determining whether or not payment would qualify as a relief payment, do not hesitate to ask for assistance from a tax professional.
+If you need help determining whether or not a payment would qualify as a relief payment, do not hesitate to ask for assistance from a tax professional.

 Wages do not qualify for disaster relief payments; therefore, anything an employer pays an employee must be either above or beyond their expected paycheck.
-Furthermore, an employer’s payments to an employee for COVID-19-related expenses must be reasonable to the number of expenses expected to be incurred by the employee.
+Furthermore, an employer’s payments to an employee for COVID-19 related expenses must be reasonable to the amount of expenses expected to be incurred by the employee.
 This also applies to the amount paid to employees who are ineligible to work due to causes related to COVID-19.
 Lastly, expenses compensated by insurance or other reimbursements cannot qualify for disaster relief payments.

 As businesses navigate the pandemic and look for ways to help employees, Section 139 may provide an opportunity for both parties to mutually benefit.
 An employee’s qualified disaster relief payments are not subject to federal income tax or federal employment taxes.
 Section 139 also does not require employees to achieve a certain period of service to be eligible for tax-free payments under this provision.
 The employer is not required to collect any receipts from their employees either; however, they are encouraged to document: